igorrobin14/k_nearest_neighbors/README.md

 Any demand, remark, or desire of contribution regarding this project would be welcomed !
 You can send me an email at Igor.ROBIN@etu.isima.fr

 ## Work in progress
-This software is still in development
+This program is still in development